 SMS messages 'collected and stored'

-In January 2014, the Guardian newspaper and Channel Four News reported that the US had collected and stored almost 200 million text messages per day across the globe.
+In January 2014, the Guardian newspaper and Channel 4 News reported that the US had collected and stored almost 200 million text messages per day across the globe.

-A National Security Agency (NSA) programme is said to have extracted and stored data from the SMS messages to gather location information, contacts and financial data.
+A National Security Agency (NSA) program is said to have extracted and stored data from the SMS messages to gather location information, contacts and financial data.

 The documents also revealed that GCHQ had used the NSA database to search for information on people in the UK.